levsero/test_embed/doc/core.md

 `zE('webWidget:on', 'open', callback<function>);`

-Executes a callback when the widget is shown.
+Executes a callback when the widget is opened.

 ##### Parameters